jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E488: Trailing characters: 1 l

-Maybe the second snippet should raise the same error as the first one.
+Maybe the second snippet should give the same error as the first one.

 ## ?
 ```vim